Skip to content

 Day 6: Kakunodate

-Journeying further north, we take the shinkansen to the former castle town of Kakunodate in Akita Prefecture.
+You take the shinkansen again to the former castle town of Kakunodate in Akita Prefecture.
 Kakunodate is often referred to as Tohoku’s “little Kyoto” due to the rich crafts and traditions introduced from the old capital when this northern fortress was first established.
-While its castle was destroyed long ago, the old samurai and merchant districts remain remarkably unchanged since the 1600s, making Kakunodate one of Japan’s most photogenic towns.
-We visit some former samurai residences and the Cherry Bark Work Museum with its displays of beautiful items covered in fine strips of cherry bark, the area’s main traditional craft.
+While its castle was destroyed long ago, the old samurai and merchant districts have remained remarkably unchanged since the 1600s, making Kakunodate one of Japan’s most photogenic towns.
+You visit some former samurai residences and the Cherry Bark Work Museum with its displays of beautiful items covered in fine strips of cherry bark, the area’s main traditional craft.

-For dinner, we’ll enjoy a soul-warming hotpot of Kiritampo nabe, Akita’s famous signature dish.
+For dinner, you’ll enjoy a soul-warming hotpot of Kiritampo nabe, Akita’s signature dish.

 Breakfast, Dinner

-Our tour continues this morning with a circuit of Tazawa-ko, Japan’s deepest lake famous for its clear blue waters and absolutely stunning mountain setting.
-Your guide will recount the tale of the female dragon spirit, who is believed to inhabit the lake, before we explore the shrine and statue associated with the legendary spirit.
-We stop by a charming historic schoolhouse, fortunately rescued from demolition by a group of passionate locals.
+Your tour continues this morning with a circuit of Tazawa-ko, Japan’s deepest lake famous for its clear blue waters and stunning mountain setting.
+Your guide will recount the tale of the female dragon spirit, who is believed to inhabit the lake.
+We explore the shrine and statue associated with the legendary spirit.
+On the way back to Kakunodate, you will have a chance to experience exclusive zazen (zen meditation) practice at a local zen temple before enjoying lunch at a farm restaurant.

 Day 8: Hirosaki

-Back on the shinkansen, we speed through Tohoku’s countryside to its northern-most tip.
-We stop for the night at Hirosaki in Aomori Prefecture, a former castle town.
-Today, it’s a picturesque city with a hilltop castle and expansive parks at the foot of scenic Mt Iwaki.
-In spring, the castle’s park literally erupts in a sea of pink as thousands of cherry trees respond to the warming weather, as do the locals who flock to the park to soak up the sun after a long, cold winter.
-We visit the ancient remains of Hirosaki Castle to enjoy the sight of cherry trees on mass framing the castle’s network of solid stone walls and moats.
+This morning a private minivan will drive you through the countryside of central Tohoku to Hirosaki, another former castle town in Aomori Prefecture.
+It’s a welcoming city at the foot of scenic Mt Iwaki.
+In spring, the castle’s park erupts in a sea of pink as thousands of cherry trees respond to the warming weather, as do the locals who flock to the park to soak up the sun after a long, cold winter.
+You visit the ancient remains of Hirosaki Castle to enjoy the sight of cherry trees on mass framing the castle’s network of solid stone walls and moats.

-Over dinner we enjoy a live performance of the Tsuguru shamisen, the local version of Japan’s traditional three-stringed instrument played with great energy to express the distinctive sound of the region’s folk songs.
+Over dinner you enjoy a live performance of the Tsuguru shamisen, the local version of Japan’s traditional three-stringed instrument played with great energy to express the distinctive sound of the region’s folk songs.

 Breakfast, Dinner